nerdschoolbergen/introduction-to-javascript/exercise-3/README.md

 If we wrap all our code inside a function, we ensure all code we write is scoped to the function.

-> Functions are the main construct for _encapsulation_ in JavaScript.
+:exclamation: Functions are the main construct for _encapsulation_ in JavaScript.
 In Java or C# we would use a _class_ to achieve encapsulation.
 JavaScript is all about _functions_.

 ~~~~javascript
 // exercise3.js